 Intramural activities are programmed in response to student interests and may include basketball, volleyball, racquetball, pool, table tennis, recreational gym, and softball.
-Opportunities for sports instruction are offered through the physical education department and may include activities such as karate, racquetball, bowling, handball and golf.
+Opportunities for sports instruction are offered through the physical education department and may include activities such as racquetball, bowling, tennis and golf.